Titles and Roles

 - Discovery and Developmental Therapeutics

-A Georgia Cancer Coalition Distiguished Scholar, Dr. Beitler joined the faculty at Emory University School of Medicine in 2007 as professor of radiation oncology, otolaryngology, hematology and medical oncology.
+A Georgia Cancer Coalition Distiguished Scholar, Jonathan J. Beitler, MD, MBA, joined the faculty at Emory University School of Medicine in 2007 as professor of radiation oncology, otolaryngology, hematology and medical oncology.
 After his radiation oncology residency at Memorial Sloan Kettering in NY, his medical career began at the University of Maryland followed by 14 years at Montefiore Medical Center in the Bronx.
 There, he held the position of residency director, vice chair and then interim chair of the Department of Radiation Oncology.
 He was also chair of the Department of Radiation Oncology at Staten Island University Hospital.

 Dr. Beitler is past president of the American Radium Society, the country’s oldest society devoted to interdiscliplinary cancer care.
 He is a member of Alpha Omega Alpha Honor Medical Society and the International Honor Society Beta Gamma Sigma.
 He is a member of the National Cancer Institute (NCI) Steering Committee on Head and Neck Cancer and a NRG Oncology Head and Neck Cancer Core Committee Member.
 He is co-chair of the NCI Phase I Template Project as well as founding chair of the American College of Radiology Appropriateness Committee for Head and Neck Cancer.